 6 – Host a Thrive cooking class or become a consultant.

 I know of consultants all over the US and can likely put you in contact with someone near you.
 Just email me!
-Most class hosts earn around $100 in free product and $100 in 50% off product.
+Most class hosts earn around $100 in free products and $100 in 50% off products.

-If you choose, you can also become a Thrive Life consultant and earn commission and free product that way.
-I’ve been a consultant since November 2010 and I have not paid more than 50% off retail for my freeze dried food since then.
+If you choose, you can also become a Thrive Life consultant and earn commission and free products that way.
+I’ve been a consultant since November 2010 and I have not paid more than 50% off retail for my freeze-dried food since then.
 Being a consultant isn’t for everyone, but if you are interested, let me know!

-Last, a quick “testimonial.”
+Last but not least, a quick “testimonial.”
 This is Tammy.
-She tracked her grocery budget before and after using (Thrive) freeze dried foods regularly.
-By only paying for the edible parts of her food, avoiding waste, using just what she needed when she needed it, avoiding impulse buys and eating out less, she feels she save 24% on her grocery budget:
+She tracked her grocery budget before and after using (Thrive) freeze-dried foods regularly.
+By only paying for the edible parts of her food, avoiding waste, using just what she needed when she needed it, avoiding impulse buys, and eating out less, she feels she save 24% on her grocery budget:

-But if you are willing to put in the effort and shop the sales, you can get them for around the same cost as grocery store foods.
-And if you factor in less gas, impulse buys and fast food costs, they may just save you a bit of money!
+So, freeze-dried foods can be expensive, and are certainly always far more than canning or dehydrating your own garden produce.
+However, if you are willing to put in the effort and shop the sales, you can get them for around the same cost as grocery store foods.
+And if you factor in less gas, impulse buys, and fast food costs, they may just save you a bit of money!

 PIN THIS NOW TO SAVE FOR LATER!